Biden Open to Shortening Length of Programs in Spending Bill

-President Joe Biden on Friday said he would prefer to slash the length of the new and expanded programs in his $3.5 trillion social safety net and climate change legislation, rather than eliminate programs entirely, as Democrats struggle to trim the legislation to win over support from moderates.
+President Joe Biden said Friday he would prefer to cut the duration of programs in his big social services and climate change package rather than eliminate some entirely, as Democrats struggle to win support from moderates by trimming what had been a $3.5 trillion proposal.

-His comments in Connecticut, where he worked to reassure progressives on what he hopes will be a landmark piece of his legacy, marked Biden’s clearest comments yet on how he hopes negotiations over the bill will play out.
-It marked a subtle break with House Speaker Nancy Pelosi, who earlier this week suggested that most Democrats preferred to focus on establishing a few enduring programs.
+Biden's comments, reassuring progressives on what he hopes will be a landmark piece of his legacy, marked his clearest comments yet on how he hopes negotiations over the bill will play out.
+Appearing to side with a strategy preferred by progressive lawmakers, it marked at least a subtle break with House Speaker Nancy Pelosi, who has suggested that most Democrats prefer to focus on establishing a few enduring programs.

-“I’m of the view that it’s important to establish the principle on a whole range of issues without guaranteeing to get the whole 10 years,” Biden told reporters before boarding Air Force One to return to Washington.
+“I’m of the view that it’s important to establish the principle on a whole range of issues without guaranteeing to get the whole 10 years,” Biden told reporters before boarding Air Force One to return to Washington from a trip to Connecticut.
 "It matters to establish it.”

 “So what happens is, you pass the principle and you build on it,” he added.
 “You look back and either it works or it doesn’t work.”

-Pelosi, in a Monday note to Democratic lawmakers, said, “Overwhelmingly, the guidance I am receiving from Members is to do fewer things well.”
+Pelosi, however, in a Monday note to fellow Democratic lawmakers, said, “Overwhelmingly, the guidance I am receiving from members is to do fewer things well.”

-Biden earlier had told lawmakers that although he expects the package to shrink, “we're going to come back and get the rest” after it's passed.
+Biden said Friday that although he expects the package to shrink, “we're going to come back and get the rest” after it's passed.

 “We're not going to get $3.5 trillion.
 We'll get less than that, but we're gonna get it.
 And we're going to come back and get the rest,” Biden said during remarks at a child care center in Connecticut.